 On the first and second days of CNY, expect congested traffic and crowded public transport (what’s new) as people all over the island fight for road space en route to their relatives’ homes.
 Taxis will also be in shorter supply, and you can expect surge pricing on Uber, too.

 To save time, some Singaporeans rent a car—no, not some fancy car to impress relatives, but just a regular car to get their family from one relative’s home to another.
-However, expect to pay well over $100 a day for such a short-term rental, and for car rental companies to hike up their prices over the CNY period.
+However, you can also camp for a BlueSG slot (and parking lot) or opt for other car sharing services such as GetGo or DriveLah.

 What do you usually spend on over the Chinese New Year?
 Tell us in the comments!